 Fall and/or Winter

-* Note: ISLA 521D (9 credits) will not count toward the 30 complementary credits.
+* Note: For the three-year-level language requirement, either, ISLA 521D (9 credits) or ISLA 541D (6 credits) will not count toward the 27 complementary credits.

 With the permission of the Institute, up to 6 credits could be taken in other departments at McGill or other institutions.

-With the approval of the student's supervisor, courses taken with an IIS faculty member in other departments (i.e., History, Anthropology, Political Science) can count toward the coursework requirements in the same way as ISLA courses.
+With the approval of the student's supervisor, courses taken with an IIS faculty member or an associate member in other departments (i.e., History, Anthropology, Political Science) can count toward the coursework requirements in the same way as ISLA courses.

 To avoid over-specialization, a maximum of 9 credits of content courses (i.e., courses that are not primarily devoted to language instruction) can be taken with a single Institute professor.

-All Ph.D. students are required to have completed three years of Arabic language study at the IIS.
+All Ph.D. students are required to have completed three years of Arabic language or Persian language study at the IIS.
 Students who do not take the third level of Arabic at the Institute may demonstrate their competence by taking a proficiency examination set by the academic staff of the IIS.

-In addition to Arabic, all Ph.D. students are required to have completed the equivalent of two years of language study at the IIS of another Islamic language.
+In addition to Arabic or Persian, all Ph.D. students are required to have completed the equivalent of two years of language study at the IIS of another Islamic language.
 They may demonstrate competence in this language by taking a proficiency examination set by the academic staff of the IIS.
 Students are, of course, responsible for whatever higher levels are required for their research.

 In addition to English, reading knowledge of one non-Islamic language (usually European) at a level of scholarly competence will be required for the Ph.D.
 Students must demonstrate their competence in the non-Islamic (usually European) research language by passing the Language Proficiency Examination administered by the Institute.